Blog ComparisonsTidio vs Intercom (Fin): Which is the Better Tool for Customer Support?

 Ease of use

 Tidio is designed for quick setup.
-It offers a free plan and advertises “easy installation in under 5 minutes”.
-Users consistently praise its intuitive interface - multiple reviews call it clean and easy to get started with.
+It offers a free plan and advertises "easy installation in under 5 minutes".
+Users consistently praise its intuitive interface, and G2 reviewers frequently note that even non-technical staff can be trained on it in minutes.
+In short, Tidio's learning curve is shallow.

 In practice, maximizing the benefits of Intercom (custom bots, surveys, and routing rules) may require additional training or the assistance of a specialist.
 However, Intercom's UI is polished and consistent once you learn it.